Mozu/ThirdpartyPayments-Theme/README.md

 #PayPal Express Theme Integration for Mozu Core9#

 This repository contains the full source files for the Mozu Core9 theme, with the required changes to enable PayPal Express on your Mozu storefront.
+These theme changes support the PayPal Express Certified Mozu Application, available from the [Mozu App Marketplace](https://www.mozu.com/ecommerce-app-center/).

 If you are manually upgrading themes that extend earlier versions of the Mozu Core theme (Core5, Core6, Core7, or Core8), you can upgrade your entire theme from this repo.
 If you are not ready to upgrade your full theme, the branches of this repo contain the PayPal Express changes for Mozu Core theme versions 6, 7, and 8.

 For your convenience, the full readme for Mozu Core Theme Version 9 is included at the bottom of this file.